 The Assign User Action will stop the workflow for the current user and start it for the user who has been assigned to the next task in the workflow.
 This process can be repeated as many times as needed.

 NOTE: The Task Email action is similar to the Assign User action except that it sends an email with Yes/No or multiple-choice questions so that the assigned user can respond directly from the email.
 For more information, see Task Email.

 In workflows where different users are responsible for separate tasks, the number of Assign User actions often correspond to the number of sets of users and tasks.

 For example, in a simple workflow that involves a Salesperson (User A) filling up the commercial terms, then passing on the workflow to an Engineer (User B), who then fills up the Schedule of Work (SOW) section of the form from User A, there will be two Assign User actions:

 - The second Assign User action is inserted after the Form action where User B inserts the SOW.
-With this Assigned User action, User B returns the workflow back to User A, who then generates the document with the commercial terms and the SOW sections already filled up.
+With this Assign User action, User B turns the workflow over to User A, who then generates the document with the commercial terms and the SOW sections already filled up.

 Below is an image of a workflow corresponding to the above scenario, as seen in the Workflow Editor.